INDIAN NOSE SUNRISE HIKE- NEAR LAKE ATITLAN IN GUATEMALA

 In the mountains towering over the towns surrounding Lake Atitlan, is one of the most epic sunrise viewpoints in Guatemala.
-The beauty of this hike for those who aren’t in it for the long haul is that the trek up is less than 30 minutes.
-At the summit you will have views over San Pedro, San Clara, San Pablo, Lake Atitlan and San Pedro Volcano as the sun rises.
+The beauty of the Indian Nose hike for those who aren’t in it for the long haul is that the trek up is less than 30 minutes.
+At the summit, you will have views over San Pedro, San Clara, San Pablo, Lake Atitlan, and San Pedro Volcano as the sun rises.

-I booked a tour with a local operator from San Marcos for 115 Quetzal (14 USD).
-If you do the hike during the day this is not necessary at all.
-Just take a tuk-tuk to the hike and it is pretty straightforward to the top.
-However, in the early hours of the morning I didn’t want to take the chance of getting lost and missing the sunrise with my one and only chance to attempt the Indian Nose hike.
-Also, I don’t think it would be easy to get a tuk-tuk at four in the morning but props to you if you can.
+In the early hours of the morning, I didn’t want to take the chance of getting lost and missing the sunrise with my one and only chance to attempt the Indian Nose hike.
+Also, I don’t think it would be easy to get a tuk-tuk at four in the morning so I organized a tour.

 So, my tour guide picked up my new friend from Germany, Steffi, who I met at the Circle Cafe hostel I was staying at.
 It was four in the morning and the drive to the start of the Indian Nose hike was about 30 minutes along a steep and incredibly bumpy road.

 Our guide lead us up the path for the first fifteen minutes and then after we had made the last turn told us to go ahead as he helped some other slower member of the group.
 We made good time along the dirt trail, which was only moderate in difficulty.